GrottoPress/shield/docs/00-GETTING-STARTED.md

 *Shield* patches *Lucky* and [*Avram*](https://github.com/luckyframework/avram) in a few places.
 This may lead to behaviours that are inconsistent with core *Lucky* and *Avram*.
 Take note of the following:

 1. *Shield* disables the default validation performed by *Avram* in save operations.
 See [#1209 (comment)](https://github.com/luckyframework/lucky/discussions/1209#discussioncomment-46030).
 You have to **explicitly** define validations for all attributes in save operations.

+1. *Avram* does not actually update a record if no columns changed. *Shield* updates, whether or not columns changed.
+See https://github.com/luckyframework/avram/issues/604